Gunman Who Shot At GOP Congressional Members Had "An Anger Management Problem," FBI Says

 James Hodgkinson, the 66-year-old who opened fire at a Republican congressional baseball practice in Virginia on June 14, had "an anger management problem," the FBI said on Wednesday.

-Hodgkinson, who was from Belleville, Illinois, did not have a diagnosed history of mental illness, but was "struggling in a lot of aspects of his life," FBI Special Agent Tim Slater said at a press conference, sharing new investigative findings into the shooting that injured six people including House Majority Whip Steve Scalise.
+Hodgkinson, who was from Belleville, Illinois, did not have a diagnosed history of mental illness, but was "struggling in a lot of aspects of his life," FBI Special Agent Tim Slater said at a press conference.
+Slater was sharing new investigative findings into the shooting that injured six people, including House Majority Whip Steve Scalise.

 Scalise, who was shot in the hip and was in a critical condition after the shooting, is currently in a "fair condition" and is "beginning an extended period of healing and rehabilitation," MedStar Washington Hospital Center said on Wednesday.

 Others shot in the attack included lobbyist Matt Mika, Special Agent Crystal Griner, and Zack Barth, a staffer to Rep. Roger Williams.
-Special Agent David Bailey and Rep. Williams were also injured.
+Special Agent David Bailey and Rep. Williams also sustained injuries during the incident.

-Hodgkinson was shot multiple times in the torso and later died at a hospital.
+Hodgkinson was shot multiple times in the torso, and later died at a hospital.

-Slater said that the shooting appeared to be "spontaneous" and that investigators had not yet determined Hodgkinson's motive.
+Slater said that the shooting appeared to be "spontaneous," and that investigators had not yet determined Hodgkinson's motive.
+He was "acting alone" when he opened fire, the FBI said.

-The FBI said it was investigating the shooting as an assault on a Member of Congress and an assault on a federal officer.
+The FBI said it was investigating the shooting as an assault on a member of Congress and an assault on a federal officer.

 "At this point in the investigation, the FBI does not believe there is a nexus to terrorism," the agency said.